thecodingbutler/GunFu2ADB_bot/README.md

 # TwistADB_bot
-A bot written in Python 3 for the Android Game Twist.
+A bot written in Python 3 for the Android Game Gun Fu: Stickman 2